COMMUNITY EARLY LEARNING & LITERACY PROGRAMS

-Since our first affiliation with First Book in 2008, the Community Education Director has distributed over 36,000 books to children in Carter County!
+Since our first affiliation with First Book in 2008, the Community Education Program has distributed over 43,000 books to children in Carter County and currently have approximately 658 children receiving monthly books through Dolly Parton's Imagination Library.

 The Community Education Director utilizes the First Book Marketplace to provide new books to children participating in local literacy programs.